-Applicants who speak English, Mandarin, Cantonese, Malay, Tamil, Hindi or Arabic do NOT need to bring their own translators.
+Applicants who speak English, Mandarin, Cantonese, Malay, Tamil, or Hindi do NOT need to bring their own translators.

 Applicants who do NOT speak one of these languages should bring a translator.
 The translator must bring photo identification to the Embassy.